 Used responsibly, data and technology can create the foundation for more equitable access to opportunity, greater accountability, and a stronger democracy.

-We’re working towards an era when decision-making is data driven, AI systems guard against discrimination and bias, and the digital divide is bridged.
+We’re working towards an era when decision-making is driven by better data and AI systems guard against discrimination and bias.

 As election-hacking scandals, documented disinformation campaigns, and the exposure of deepfake videos have shown, we are facing regular digital threats to our social fabric.
 Cybersecurity for Democracy is a research organization dedicated to uncovering and combatting those threats — whether they involve nation-state interference in U.S. voting systems, discriminatory policies for online advertising, or the viral spread of untruths about vaccines.

 With confidence in our democratic processes, the integrity of our social systems, and public health at stake, researchers at Cybersecurity for Democracy are using data and technology to safeguard truth and instill trust.

 It's a recognized problem that social inequity can be reinforced by data-driven systems.
 As companies, organizations, and governments increasingly use advances in data science and AI to make more efficient automated decisions, biased data can reinforce, operationalize, entrench, and legitimize new forms of discrimination.
 These automated decision systems have the potential to touch myriad aspects of life — from hiring to the criminal justice system to affordable housing.
 There is an urgent need to build a shared and nuanced understanding of these issues and to chart a path towards solutions that incorporate technical advances, shifts in business practices, and regulatory mechanisms.